janaagaard75/janaagaard75.github.io/_posts/2019-06-12-part-6-refactor.md

 [Commit](https://github.com/janaagaard75/azure-functions-typescript/commit/3e63b53c53312eddfbc9289b1e5364291be8d134)

-Return the HTTP response from the function instead of setting `context.res`, to have a more functional approach instead of a side effect.
+Return the HTTP response from the function instead of setting `context.res` to have a functional style instead of a side effect.
+This change simplifies out test code a bit.

 I don't know why the demo function app defaults to using a side effect, and this changes seems like such an obvious improvement to the code, that I wonder, if there is some drawback to using the functional approach that I haven't yet realized.

-This change also simplified out test.

 ## Use Strong Types